LukePrior/nbn-availability-extension/README.md

+# NOTE: This extension is currently broken due to an API change, will be updated in future

 # NBN Availability Check Chrome Extension

 This simple extension can automatically load NBN availability information for properties on realestate.com.au & domain.com.au including technology type, maximum line speed, and co-existance status if available.